Birkbjo/WoW-Queue-Alert/README.md

 By default it takes screenshots of your primary monitor, and plays an alert when it thinks you are in Character Select screen.

+Ideally, you should try running the program on a character-select screen (eg. log into a low-population server), and verify that it recognizes that you are not in a queue.

 ### Notifications
 To get notifications to your device: